Focus Keyword: Rule of Law in Bangladesh

 - Rule of law under the Constitution:

 The constitution of Bangladesh in the preamble proclaims ‘rule of law’ as the prime objective of the constitution.
 Syed Ishhtiaq Ahmed submitted in the Anwar Hussain Chowdhury vs Bangladesh (Eighth Amendment case) 41 DLR, “These are so real that these have found a new habitat in the body of the constitution itself as substantive provisions (Art.
 7 and 8)”.
 In fact, the Appellate Division identified the rule of law as a basic structure of the constitution.
 If we analyze the provisions of the Constitutions, we find that the entire constitutional regime is aimed at achieving the rule of law as it is understood in the present day.

 - Representative Government:

 Article 7 of the constitution speaks of representative government.
-This representative character is not confined to the central government.
-Article 9 speaks about extension of representative character to the sphere of local government and Article 11 provides for elected representatives at all levels of administration.
 Moreover, Article 59 requires that the local government in every administrative union of the republic shall be entrusted to the bodies composed of persons elected in accordance with law.
 The Appellate Division held in the case of Kudrut-e-Elahi Panir v.
 Bangladesh held that, the abolition of a tier of local government must not be a subterfuge to vest the powers and functions of the abolished tier with non-representative person or body.
 The representative government is of no value unless free and fair election to reflect the wishes of the people can be ensured.
 Therefore, the constitution has entrusted the function of holding election to the Election Commission.